5 Key Reasons Why Your Child Needs Sleep

 Sleep disruption affects the release of some hormones that affect the stress system and the circadian rhythm of the body.
 When children get healthy to sleep in early childhood (especially in the first year of life), this helps in decreasing the risk of maternal depression.

-If you are a sleep-deprived mother, I would love to help you get some sleep, book an introduction call to chat about it.
+If you are a sleep-deprived mother, I would love to help you get some sleep, book an assessment call to chat about it.

 All information in this blog is based on scientific studies on PUBMED.GOVE and National Sleep Foundation